-They are raising the Alpha Generation and enrolling them in your school.
+They are raising the Alpha Generation and selling to them and their parents.
 Their values come through loud and clear in their parenting.
 One value you need to know about is their strong preference for authenticity.
 It impacts the way they see your school.

 90% of millennials say that brand authenticity is important to them.
 They prefer the “real and organic” over the “perfect and packaged.”
 They are seeing your school brand through that unique lense - and it creates a bigger impact than you might think.
 Their reaction can range from mild-distaste all the way to “this is obviously not for me,” and immediate departure from the website or other collateral.

 Of course, authenticity is in the eye of the beholder.
 What looks real to the mother of an urban executive in the northeast, may not ring true in California suburbs or a Southern metro.

 How to know if your brand is authentic

 There are some easy ways to tell if your school brand will pass the millennial “realness test.”

 - The simplest way is to simply ask them.
 If enrollment growth is important to you, then the millennials you want to hear from are those who are prospects or shoppers.
 Asking current parents may not get you a clear picture because they have become insiders and (hopefully) are fully committed to your mission, which means they are looking past anything that they may have found irritating or offputting.